 The staff finds that the applicant has provided information that is consistent with the review procedures in Section 2.6.2 and acceptance criteria in Section 2.6.3 of the SRP (NRC, 2003) because the information includes a history of the seismic history of the region and an evaluation of the design criteria for short-term seismic stability based on reputable published sources.
 Staff verified the information from the published sources.
-The Wyoming Fire Marshal code adopted the International Building Code (IBC) as of February 11, 2008, which bases the design criteria appropriate for the prevailing applicable codes (Strata, 2011a).
+The Wyoming Fire Marshal code adopted the International Building Code (IBC) as of February 11, 2008, which bases the design criterion on the 2,500-year probability.
+The applicant commits to using the design criteria appropriate for the prevailing applicable codes (Strata, 2011a).
 Use of the IBC criterion is conservative and provides the best assurance that the potential for failure of any constructed pond embankment due to seismic activity is minimized during the proposed life of the facility.